Jean-Paul Rodrigue (2013), New York:

 capital, had more limited ranges.
 The tendency was to trade

-finished goods.
+goods.
 Trade could be international,

 but production systems were dominantly regionally focused and mainly built through